Last Updated on 27 August 2024 by Cycloscope

 Contributed by Oksana & Max from Drink Tea & Travel.
 Follow their adventures around the world on Facebook

-The 3D/2N hike itself isn’t actually all that bad, but it does require above average level of fitness to complete.
+The 3D/2N hike itself isnโt actually all that bad, but it does require a high level of fitness to complete.
 The journey to the Pinnacles starts at the Clearwater Cave with a 2-hour boat ride and a 2-hour hike to Camp 5 which serves as the base camp for this hike.
 Travelers stay at Camp 5 overnight and leave everything but their day packs there before their summit to the Pinnacles.
-The toughest day of the hike is Day 2, when you take on a 10-hour return hike to the Pinnacles, scaling boulders and sharp rock cliffs for a good chunk of the hike.
+The toughest day of the hike is Day 2, when you take on a 10-hour return hike to the Pinnacles, scaling boulders, and sharp rock cliffs for a good chunk of the hike.

-Strong leg muscles and a bit of grit is enough to make it to the top, where the view is quite spectacular.
-It’s definitely a journey that any adventurous traveler will love!
+Strong leg muscles and a bit of grit are enough to make it to the top, where the view is quite spectacular.
+Itโs definitely a journey that any adventurous traveler will love!

 Things to do in Indonesian Borneo – West Kalimantan

-Kalimantan is much more challenging to travel compared to Malaysian Borneo, less infrastructures, less tours… everything is harder here, but also more intense, wild, and adventurous.
+Kalimantan is much more challenging to travel compared to Malaysian Borneo, there are fewer infrastructures and fewer tours… everything is harder here, but also more intense, wild, and adventurous.
 Kalimantan is a great place to get out of your comfort zone into a journey of a lifetime.

 27. Take a road trip through the dirt roads of West Kalimantan